Robert Broadnax Glenn

-Robert Brodnax Glenn (August 11, 1854 – May 16, 1920) was an American lawyer, prosecuting attorney, U.S. Attorney, and politician who served as a state senator and as the 51st Governor of the U.S. state of North Carolina from 1905 to 1909.
+Robert Brodnax Glenn (August 11, 1854 – May 16, 1920) was an American lawyer, prosecuting attorney, U.S. attorney, and politician who served as a state senator and as the 51st governor of the U.S. state of North Carolina from 1905 to 1909.

 Early life and career

 A native of Rockingham County, North Carolina, Glenn was born to Chalmers Lanier Glenn and Annie S. Dodge.
-He graduated from Davidson College in 1874(?), then attended the University of Virginia law school for a year then studied law under Chief Justice Richmond Mumford Pearson.
+He graduated from Davidson College in 1874, attended the University of Virginia law school for a year, and then studied law under Chief Justice Richmond Mumford Pearson.
 He began practicing law in Stokes County before moving to Winston-Salem, where he joined the law firm of Glenn, Manly & Henderson, a predecessor firm to the modern-day Womble Carlyle Sandridge & Rice PLLC.
 In 1885, he became prosecuting attorney for the state's ninth district.
 From 1893 until 1897, he served as United States Attorney for the Western District of North Carolina.
 Glenn was elected to the North Carolina Senate in 1898.